tarantool/doc/doc/1.10/reference/reference_rock/expirationd.rst

 -------------------------------------------------------------------------------

-For a commercial-grade example of a Lua rock that works with Tarantool, let us look at expirationd, which Tarantool supplies on GitHub_ with an Artistic license.
+For a commercial-grade example of a Lua rock that works with Tarantool, let us look at the source code of expirationd, which Tarantool supplies on GitHub_ with an Artistic license.
 The expirationd.lua program is lengthy (about 500 lines), so here we will only highlight the matters that will be enhanced by studying the full source later.